What you should know about digital citizenship

 According to Digital Citizenship.net, it covers nine themes:

-• Digital Access – revolves around issues concerning full electronic participation in society.
+• Digital Access – It includes issues concerning full electronic participation in society.
 It is all about supporting and helping others have the same access to digital technology.

-• Digital Commerce – concerned with the electronic buying and selling of goods.
+• Digital Commerce – It is about the electronic buying and selling of goods.
 This also discusses issues involved in buying and selling online.

-• Digital Communication – electronic exchange of information and the choices we make when faced with numerous digital communication options.
+• Digital Communication – This is the electronic exchange of information, and the choices we make when faced with numerous digital communication options.

-• Digital Literacy – the process of learning and teaching about technology and the use of technology.
+• Digital Literacy – It is the process of learning and teaching about technology and the use of technology.

-• Digital Etiquette – electronic standards of procedure for appropriate and responsible conduct online.
+• Digital Etiquette – It is concerned with electronic standards of procedure for appropriate and responsible conduct online.

-• Digital Rights and Responsibility – concerned with the basic set of rights afforded to every digital citizen and the responsibilities that come with these.
+• Digital Rights and Responsibility – It deals with the basic set of rights afforded to every digital citizen and the responsibilities that come with these.

-• Digital Health and Wellness – concerned about the issues and ways by which the physical and psychological well-being of digital citizens are maintained.
+• Digital Health and Wellness – This is about the issues and ways by which the physical and psychological well-being of digital citizens are maintained.

-• Digital Security (self-protection) – these are electronic precautions to guarantee safety and protection.
+• Digital Security (self-protection) – These are the methods and tools digital citizens can use to guarantee safety and protection.

-These nine themes encompass what digital citizenship is all about.
-They explore the risks and benefits, as well as the various issues that come with fully participating as a digital citizen.
+These nine themes explore the risks and benefits, as well as the various issues that come with fully participating as a digital citizen.

 It helps you maximize the benefits of the global community